vanvalenlab/deepcell-tf/README.md

-# deepcell-tf
+# DeepCell: Deep Learning for Single Cell Analysis

 [![Build Status](https://travis-ci.org/vanvalenlab/deepcell-tf.svg?branch=master)](https://travis-ci.org/vanvalenlab/deepcell-tf)
 [![Coverage Status](https://coveralls.io/repos/github/vanvalenlab/deepcell-tf/badge.svg?branch=master)](https://coveralls.io/github/vanvalenlab/deepcell-tf?branch=master)

-DeepCell is neural network library for single cell analysis, built using [TensorFlow](https://github.com/tensorflow/tensorflow) and [Keras](https://github.com/keras-team/keras).
+DeepCell is neural network library for single cell analysis, written in Python and built using [TensorFlow](https://github.com/tensorflow/tensorflow) and [Keras](https://github.com/keras-team/keras).

+DeepCell aids in biological analysis by automatically segmenting and classifying cells in optical microscopy images.
+The framework processes raw images and uniquely annotates each cell in the image.
+These annotations can be used to quantify a variety of cellular properties.

+Read the documentaiton at [deepcell.readthedocs.io](https://deepcell.readthedocs.io)

+For more information on deploying DeepCell in the cloud [refer to the DeepCell Kiosk documentation](https://deepcell-kiosk.readthedocs.io)

 ## Getting Started